ghc-proposals/ghc-proposals/proposals/0000-allow-constraint-type-synonyms-in-deriving-heads.md

    split such declarations into multiple.

-This should work the same for any kind of instances: stanalone derived instances with or without explicit context, non-standalone derived instances and user-defined instances.
+This should work the same for any kind of instances:

+* Stanalone derived instances with or without explicit context
+* Non-standalone derived instances
+* User-defined instances

 Thus, the proposal does not introduce any changes to instance semantics, only the allowed syntax and error messages would be improved.